ZhuravLi/pytorch-CycleGAN/README.md

 ```python
  python -m test --num_test 50
 ```
 Flag `--num_test 50` is responsible for the number of images generated in one direction.
 You may use `--cuda` for using GPU.
-You may change pathes to generator's weights, if you want to.
+You may change paths to generator's weights, if you want to.
 Use `python -m test --help` to see more details.
 Result images are saved at `./output/testing`.
 After each test, this directory will be cleaned.

 ## Training